barackd222/ankimedrec-apis/README.md

 # Anki-Medrec - External APIs - Node.js & MongoDB

-This is an application example implementing Swagger API documentation for the Anki-Medrec Platform project.
-For the internal MedRegNG APIs project see , [visit this link](http://anki.medrec.oracleau.cloud).
+This is an application provides a Swagger API documentation for the Anki-Medrec Platform project.
+For more information, [visit this link](http://anki.medrec.oracleau.cloud).

 ## Installation

 This sections will help you deploy the different packages required to run this Application.
 This includes: NodeJS, MongoDB and Git.

-Note: I use Ubuntu Linux distibution, adjust accordingly if using other OS (e.g. "yum" if using OEL/RH).
+Note: I use Ubuntu Linux distribution, adjust accordingly if using other OS (e.g. "yum" if using Fedora based distributions).

 ### 1. Install NodeJS, MongoDB and Git.

 The first step is to ensure that you have installed NodeJS, MongoDB and Git in your environment.
-In case you know that you have already installed them, feel free to move to step 2.
-Othwerwise if you are unsure, continue with the following assessment.
+In case you know that you have already installed them, feel free to move to step number 2.
+Otherwise if you are unsure, continue with the following assessment:

-Validate the installation of the required components one by one:
+Validate the installation of the required components (one at a one):
 ```
 nodejs --version
 mongo --version
 git --version
 ```

-#### 1.1 Install NodeJS
+#### 1.1 Install NodeJS (if not already installed)

 ```
 sudo apt-get install curl -y